Create and Manage Compute Pools

 Validate

-Check the Compute Pool status to confirm it remains in Running state.
+- Check the Compute Pool status to confirm it remains in the Running state.

 Delete Compute Pool